bykaj/site/content/guides/igpu-passthrough/overview/index.md

 - VT-d (Intel Virtualization for Directed I/O)
 - IOMMU (Input-Output Memory Management Unit)
 - VT-x (Intel Virtualization Technology)
-- And any other virtualization-related option you'll can find
+- And any other virtualization-related option you can find

 You can do this in [Step 4]({{< ref "configuring-proxmox#step-4-reboot" >}}) where you have to reboot your host anyway.